wearpants/twiggy/README.rst

 INFO:frank:number=42:hello world, it's a sunny day

 You should use Twiggy because it is awesome.
 For more information, `see this blog post <http://blog.wearpants.org/meet-twiggy>`_ or the `project homepage <http://twiggy.wearpants.org>`_.

+Note that `master` is currently in flux and may be broken.
+Please use the `maint-0.4` branch for stable development/forks.